Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: Proposed Resource Management for HSB-Nets

 To make P1 tractable, each $z_{ij}$ ($\forall (i,j) \in \mathcal{U}\times \mathcal{J}$) is first fixed to two thresholds based on both the SemCom case and the BitCom case, respectively.
-Next, we determine the initial UA and MS strategies by employing a Lagrange primal-dual method, and then devise a preference list-based heuristic algorithm to reach the optimality.
+Then, we determine the UA and MS strategies by employing a Lagrange primal-dual method and a devised preference list-based heuristic algorithm.
 On this basis, the BA strategy is then optimally finalized by reallocating the bandwidth of each BS to all its associated MUs while accommodating their respective identified communication modes.
-Finally, we present the complexity analysis of the proposed solution.
+Finally, we summarize the algorithm of our proposed solution and present its computational complexity analysis.